taty1202/carnival-recipes/README.md

 2. **Add your recipe scrap**: Copy the contents of your recipe scrap into the recipe file and then add and commit your changes to the recipe file.
 After completing this step each person in your group should have **different** content within the recipe file in their local repository.
 3. Each team member will push their changes up to github with `git push origin BRANCH-NAME`.
 4. Each team member will open a **pull request** trying to merge their branch on github into `main`.  **Be very careful to make the PR against your forked repository and NOT AdaGold.**
-    - To make the PR against your team members forked respository and not AdaGold, we will need to change the base repository
+    - To make the PR against your team members forked repository and not AdaGold, we will need to change the base repository
     - If there is a report of a merge conflict you will need to:
        - Pull the current state of main into **their feature branch** with `git pull origin main`
        - in VS code select **accept both changes**